-Presentation of Quantitative Data Collected from the Students present study is one variable 'general elements' as that employed in the questionnaire for the subject-matter specialists and the lecturers.
+Presentation of Quantitative Data Collected from the Students

+The aspect to be assessed by the 63 students during the try-out phase in the present study is one variable 'general elements' as that employed in the questionnaire for the subject-matter specialists and the lecturers.
 This variable has 10 (ten) corresponding indicators in total.
 The summary of the data is presented in Table 10.